layer-3/docs/docs/legacy/about/the-solution.md

 ## Counterparty Risks

 Yellow Network minimizes counterparty risks by allowing trades to be settled across different brokers and exchanges without the need to transfer assets to other chains or platforms.
-This automated netting process significantly lowers the risk of being excessively exposed to any specific party.&#x20;
+This automated netting process significantly lowers the risk of being excessively exposed to any specific party.

 Additionally, Yellow Network operates collateral and safety deposits to efficiently address and settle any settlement disputes that may arise among participants.
 This ensures a secure and reliable settlement process for all involved parties.